What do I need to know before I fly?

 • Inogen, One

 • International Biophysics (IBC), LifeChoice

 • SeQual, Eclipse

-• The battery should be removed and packaged separately if not in use.
+• The battery must be removed and packaged separately if not in use

 Upon request, Era offers assistance to anyone needing an extra hand getting to and from the aircraft.
 There is no fee for this service.
 Please advise the Reservations agent and Check-in agent if you require assistance.